Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 Template" or "VPAT".
 For the purposes of Submitty development, VPAT refers to website accessibility.

-In actuality, a VPAT is a report that explains how an information and/or communications technology conforms to accessibility standards under [Section 508 of the Rehabilitation Act of 1973](https://en.wikipedia.org/wiki/Section_508_Amendment_to_the_Rehabilitation_Act_of_1973).
+In actuality, a VPAT is a report that explains how an information or communications technology conforms to accessibility standards under [Section 508 of the Rehabilitation Act of 1973](https://en.wikipedia.org/wiki/Section_508_Amendment_to_the_Rehabilitation_Act_of_1973).
 Within the United States, web accessibility is also compelled by the [Americans with Disabilities Act of 1990](https://en.wikipedia.org/wiki/Americans_with_Disabilities_Act_of_1990).